 Admission as a Degree-Seeking Student

 UAB welcomes applications from all individuals whose preparation and abilities give them a reasonable chance of success in its programs.
 All applicants must offer acceptable evidence of ability and intent to meet the academic standards of the university.
 Degree-seeking graduate students are those accepted into a specific graduate program to work toward a specific advanced degree.
-In addition to the completed online application, the application procedure includes the submission of official transcripts, standardized test scores, and letters of recommendation.
-To be considered official, all academic documents required for admission must be mailed to UAB directly from the colleges/universities attended, and testing agencies.
-Degree-seeking applicants are also required to submit additional program-specific credentials and documentation.
-Each application is reviewed by the graduate program faculty, who make an admissions recommendation to the Graduate School Dean or a representative of the Graduate Dean.
+In addition to the completed online application, the Graduate School requires an application fee and official transcripts.
+Standardized academic test scores are required for doctoral applicants and standardized English test scores are also required for international applicants.
+To be considered official, academic transcripts must be mailed to UAB directly from the college/university attended, sent electronically to the UAB Graduate School by the school’s Registrar’s Office, or submitted in a sealed envelope bearing a university signature or stamp across the seal.
+Official test scores must be sent directly to UAB from the testing agencies.
+Individual graduate programs often require additional items such as letters of recommendation, a personal essay, or a resume so it is important that applicants are aware of program specific admissions requirements.
+Complete graduate applications are reviewed by graduate program faculty who make an admissions recommendation to the Graduate School.
 All credentials submitted as part of the application for admission become and remain property of the university and will not be returned to the student, duplicated, or transferred to another institution.

 Any change in a student’s record prior to enrollment will necessitate a new review of the application.
 Any omissions or misrepresentations on a student’s application for admission will automatically invalidate consideration by and acceptance to UAB.
 If, after a student is admitted to the university, information comes to light that indicates an applicant did not meet all admission requirements, the applicant's offer of admission will be rescinded.